jacebrowning/template-python/{{cookiecutter.project_name}}/README.md

 Basic Usage
 ===========

-After installation, abstract base classes can be imported from the package:
+After installation, the package can imported:

 ```
 $ python